Last updated on July 23rd, 2021 at 02:23 pm

-- 2 tbsp ground flaxseed optional for a thicker sauce
+- 2 tablespoon ground flaxseed optional for a thicker sauce

 - Pre-heat oven to 170° C (340°F).

 - Lay tomatoes, capsicum and garlic on a roasting tray and drizzle with olive oil.

 - Roast for around 20 minutes or until the garlic is soft.
 Allow to cool slightly.

 - Remove skin from capsicum.

 - In a large pot put roasted tomatoes, capsicum, garlic (removed from the skin), celery, fennel, carrots and onion on medium heat.

 - Add the passata, dijon mustard, worcestershire sauce, sugar, vinegar, tomato paste, celery salt, cinnamon, ginger, sea salt and water and bring the mixrure to a simmer.

 - Adjust heat to low.